To Be Announced: Dynamic epistemic logic

 \section{Dynamic epistemic logic}

-In this section we present the technical prerequisites of certain basic dynamic epistemic logics before plunging into extensions of such logics with quantiers over information change.
-Readers familiar with such basics are suggested to skip the section.
-We present multi-agent epistemic logic, on the general level of a multimodal logic \cite{hintikka:1962}, as well as public announcement logic \cite{plaza:1989} and action model logic \cite{baltagetal:1998}.
+In this section we present the technical prerequisites of certain basic dynamic epistemic logics before plunging into extensions of such logics with quantifiers over information change.
+We will also include intuitive motivations and examples, in order to make the material more accessible and to keep it lightweight.
+Readers familiar with such basics may wish to skip the section.
+We present multi-agent epistemic logic, on the general level of a multi-modal logic \cite{hintikka:1962}, as well as public announcement logic \cite{plaza:1989} and action model logic \cite{baltagetal:1998}.
 Prerequisites for arrow update logic \cite{kooietal:2011} are in Section \ref{sec.au}.

 The language, structures, and semantics are as follows.